LautaroMFrancisco/Waifu-Store-Coderhouse-Project/README.md

 ```

 ```
-npm run seeder - to populate the database with mockdata
+npm run seeder - to populate the database with mock data
 ```

 ```